 "A man is as old as his arteries." - Dr. Thomas Sydenham

-A great and easy way to regularly implement turmeric in your daily diet is through drinking any one of Turmeric Teas signature blends of organic loose-leaf tea, Dawn, Dusk, Winter and Summer.
+A great and easy way to regularly implement turmeric in your daily diet is through drinking any one of Turmeric Teas signature blends of organic loose-leaf tea, Dawn (Chai), Dusk (Lemongrass), Winter (Ginger) and Summer (Peppermint).
 These signature blends all contain the powerful healing herb turmeric root, along with black pepper (to help enhance turmeric’s bio-availability and absorption by 2000%).
 Although Turmeric Teas is a social food enterprise based in Toronto, Canada, shipping is also available to our friends in the USA.

 A natural alternative to lowering HBP can be attainable goal for anyone, as lifestyle and diet are the foundation of maintaining healthy arteries and controlling blood pressure blood.
 Focus on making small daily health changes and turning them to daily habits to help keep your heart beating young and healthy for many more years to come.

 Blog post by Alexandra Daugherty, CNP • Holistic Nutritionist.